fanual-software-dev/Kidame-Gebeya-Ecommerce/README.md

 Fanual Asfaw
 - Full Stack / Blockchain Developer
-- Built with ❤️ using TypeScript, Express, Supabase(Posgres) and Prisma.
+- Built with ❤️ using TypeScript, Express, Supabase(Postgres) and Prisma.